Hub-Tian/Low-Altitude-Intelligence/README.md

 ```
 > 💡 **Notes:**
 > - Currently, the project takes the **VisDrone Detection Dataset** as its first use case, and implements the full pipeline from `.txt annotation → detection task → SFT QA pair`.
-> - You can first write a piece of corresponding code to convert your dataset into the detection task format, and then use the general conversion tool provided in the project to transform the detection task format into SFT QA pairs.
-Alternatively, you can also choose to write a corresponding code to directly convert your dataset into SFT QA pairs.
+> - We chose to first convert our own dataset into the detection task format and then transform the detection task format into SFT QA pairs because this allows the `detection task → SFT QA pair` process to share a common piece of code.
 > - The project adopts a **modular design**, making it easy to extend to the other five task types (Classification, Segmentation, Counting, Trajectory, Event) by simply adding corresponding task modules.

 ---